elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Wrong password being used for user-alertmanager.
 - Retention setting for wc scraper always overriding the user config and being set to 10 days.
 - Blackbox exporter checks kibana correctly
+- Removed duplicate enforcement config for OPA from wc-config

 ### Removed
 - The following helm release has been deprecated and will be uninstalled when upgrading: